tjayada/vim-dotfiles/README.md

 # vim-dotfiles
-personal dotfiles for vim configuration using following plugins
+personal dotfiles for vim configuration using plugins

-Plug 'dense-analysis/ale'
-Plug 'joshdick/onedark.vim'
-Plug 'preservim/nerdtree'
-Plug 'sheerun/vim-polyglot'